Defining public opinion research

 - provide additional information

-Participants in consultations can include the general public, clients, experts, public service employees, stakeholders and representatives of organizations.
-Information is generally provided to participants beforehand to frame or guide discussion.
+Participants in consultations can include, for example, the public, clients, experts, public service employees, stakeholders or representatives of organizations.
+Reports of findings from consultations can include comments attributed to participants.

 Program evaluation

-Program evaluation is not considered POR.
-It is the systematic collection and analysis of evidence on the outcomes of programs to make judgments about their relevance and performance, and about alternative ways to deliver them or to achieve the same results.
+Program evaluation is the systematic collection and analysis of evidence on the outcomes of programs to make judgments about their relevance and performance, and about alternative ways to deliver them or to achieve the same results.

-POR components of program evaluations are not subject to the Directive on the Management of Communications when they are part of the Departmental Evaluation Plan.
+Public opinion research components of program evaluations are not subject to the Directive on the Management of Communications and Federal Identity when they are part of the Departmental Evaluation Plan.

-POR components of program evaluations outside departmental evaluation plans must meet POR policy requirements.
+Public opinion research components of program evaluations outside departmental evaluation plans must comply with public opinion research policy requirements.

 Page details